gorango/flowcraft/docs/src/guide/defining-workflows.md

 ## Adding Edges with `.edge()`

 Edges define the dependencies and control flow between nodes.
-You create them with the `.edge()` method, specifying the `source` and `target` node IDs.
+You can create them with the `.edge()` method, specifying the `source` and `target` node IDs.

 ```typescript
 const flowBuilder = createFlow<UserProcessingContext>('user-processing')